💡 How to decrease excess humidity, and prevent it from happening, in both closed and open terrariums in a few simple steps.

 To decrease humidity in a closed terrarium simply open it periodically and let the humidity escape.
-For an open terrarium, just reduce the watering frequency and the humidity will go down.
-Less water will result in less humidity.
+For an open terrarium, just decrease the watering frequency and the humidity will go down.
+Less water will always result in less humidity.

-Keeping it down and preventing excess humidity from happening in the first place is always better than having to deal with it once it starts causing problems.
+But keeping it down and preventing it from happening in the first place is always better than having to deal with it once it starts causing problems.
 The rest of this article will teach you how to control humidity before it gets out of hand, and exactly what to do when it does.

 For next time, when in doubt always water less.
 And always use a spray bottle and never water directly.

-Decreasing humidity in open terrariums is a lot simpler than in closed terrariums and it just comes down to less frequent watering and a temporary change in temperature.
+Decreasing humidity in open terrariums is as lot simpler than closed terrariums and it just comes down to less frequent watering and a temporary change in temperature.

-High humidity and high temperatures go hand in hand.
-If you cool the air inside the terrarium, it will hold less water.
+Humidity and high tempoeratures go hand in hand.
+If you cool the air inside the terrarium, it will hold less humidity.
 You can do this by placing the terrarium in a colder room for an hour or two.
 As far as watering goes, it’s pretty straightforward, less water = less humidity.

-A good initial setup with an adequate container will prevent humidity problems from arising.
-Typically containers with a narrow neck and many plants, or big plants, will retain a lot more humidity than containers with a wide neck and fewer plants.
+A good initial setup, with a drainage layer and an adequate container, will prevent humidity problems from arising.
+Typically containers with a narrow neck and a lot of plants will retain a lot more humidity than containers with a wide neck.

-Once you get the initial setup right, and your terrarium finds a healthy water cycle, you will not need to worry about humidity.
-The moisture inside will stay consistent indefinitely.
-The trick is to get it right the first time by appropriately watering and a proper setup.
+Once you get the initial setup right, and your terrarium finds a healthy water cycle, you will not need to worry about humidity at all.
+The moisture inside will stay consistent indefinitley.
+The trick is to get it right the first time by doing proper watering and a proper set up.

 If you are still fresh with building terrariums, don’t overthink these things.
 You’ll inevitably make mistakes.
 Everybody does.
-You’ll get the hang of it after a few terrariums if you are attentive and observant.
+You’ll get the hang of it after a few terrariums as long as you are attentive and observant.
 Some general advice would be to do a bit of research about the plants you use.
 For example:

 And so on.
 You get the point.
 A little research can mean a lot.